emre-akakce/astro-temp/ARCHITECTURE.md

         -   `FilterContext.tsx`: The React Context Provider for filter-related state.
         -   `useFilterViewModel.ts`: The custom hook that provides filter-related state and actions to View components.

--   **`model/`**: Contains the Model layer for the feature, including data access logic (e.g., `productService.ts`), data transformation, validation, and business rules.
+-   **`model/`**: Contains the core data interfaces (e.g., `Product`, `Filter`) and basic business logic not tied to data fetching (e.g., `getInitialCount`, `saveCount`).

+-   **`repositories/`**: This directory acts as the data access layer, abstracting away the details of data fetching and persistence.
+It contains modules responsible for making API calls or interacting with data sources.
+    -   `filterRepository.ts`: Provides functions for fetching filter-related data.
+    -   `productRepository.ts`: Provides functions for fetching product-related data.

 -   **`services/`**: This directory is for global or shared Model layer concerns that are not tied to a specific feature, such as authentication (`authService.ts`) or a base API client (`apiBase.ts`).